kwg0424/noCacheFIlter/README.md

 # NoCacheFilter for Web Application
-NoCacheFilter is a script for managing and preventing phenomenon such as caching static resources of Web Browser(Chrome, Internet Explorer...)
+NoCacheFilter is a device for managing and preventing phenomenon such as caching static resources of Web Browser(Chrome, Internet Explorer,,,)

 ## Installing NoCacheFilter